 - Low glucose levels

-Diet can influence the frequency of many types of migraines but usually does not play as large a role in ocular migraines.
-Overconsumption of alcohol, coffee, tyramine, monosodium glutamate, and aspartame may increase the frequency of ocular migraines [R].
+Similarly, the diet plays a smaller role in ocular migraines than in any other migraine types.
+Nevertheless, overconsumption of alcohol, coffee, tyramine, monosodium glutamate, and aspartame may increase the frequency of ocular migraines .

 It’s still unknown exactly how ocular migraines occur.
-One possible explanation is “spreading depression,” a phenomenon during which a wave of inactivity spreads across the brain, temporarily shutting down areas that were overactive [R, R].
+One possible explanation is “spreading depression”, a phenomenon during which a wave of inactivity spreads across the brain, temporarily shutting down areas that were overactive [6, 7].

 Vision loss in ocular migraines may develop from:

-- Overstimulation of neurons can cause inflammation and swelling in areas related to vision (cortex, retina, and optic disc).
-Inflammation of the blood vessels in the eye can cause sudden narrowing (vasospasm of the retinal artery), block blood flow, and disrupt vision (by affecting the pupil dilation) [R, R, R, R, R].
+- Overstimulation of neurons, which can cause inflammation and swelling in areas related to vision (cortex, retina, and optic disc).
+Inflammation of the blood vessels in the eye can cause sudden narrowing (vasospasm of the retinal artery), block blood flow, and disrupt vision (by affecting pupil dilation) [7, 8, 9, 10, 1].

-- Increased serotonin release, causing the production of inflammatory compounds (prostaglandins).
-Prostaglandins are cleared by the lungs, but minute levels escaping clearance can cause a migraine.
-This can also clog the eye’s arteries and reduce blood flow [R, R, R].
+- Increased serotonin release, which causes the production of inflammatory messengers (prostaglandins).
+Prostaglandins are cleared by the lungs, but tiny amounts escaping clearance can cause a migraine.
+This can also clog the eye’s arteries and reduce blood flow [1, 11, 12].